• Skip to main content

 The people behind Greenhouse Juice Co. recently published their first cookbook, "The Greenhouse Cookbook: A Plant Based Eating and DIY Juicing" and I was sent a copy by the publisher.
 I was able to share a recipe on my website if I wanted to (and I did want to!) and let me tell you, it was HARD to decide which one to choose.

-Greenhouse Juice Co. is, of course, known for their delicious and super nutritious juices and the book is filled with all of those recipes (that were once all a secret!).
+Greenhouse Juice Co. is, of course, known for its delicious juices and the book is filled with all of those recipes (that were once all a secret!).

 If you aren't familiar with their juices, they all have fun names (Gold Rush, Wake Up, The Giver, to name a few!).
 Each recipe is preceded by a small blurb about how each juice came to be and what makes it amazing.